 But whoever you’re talking to, cyber security communications needs to be able to explain your technology in a meaningful way, rather than just sound impressive.

-That is why we always recommend that cyber security marketing strategies are always:
+That is why we always recommend the following cyber security marketing strategies:

 While there are multiple people involved in the purchasing cycle – from someone in management, finance, and IT often joining that group – they will all have one shared goal: to make the end user’s life easier.
 Yes, they may come at it from different angles, but the whole purpose of technology is to empower the user.
 If your cyber security marketing strategy focuses on this, you’ll be speaking the same language as your customers.